 |Expiration date||After the end of the trading hours on the third Friday of the expiration month||A day before the third Friday of the expiration month|

-Both American and European options are used by traders, but the former is more popular than the latter.
+Traders use both American and European options, but the former is more popular than the latter.
 American option gives investors more flexibility, but they are more costly than the European.
 So, it is up to the traders to decide what option they want to use by weighing the features and payoff of both.